miketwo/Moose/README.md

 ./run.sh
 ```

 This will build and run the game.
+If it doesn't work, it's probably a problem with mounting the X11 DISPLAY -- you'll need to tweak the docker run command for your system.

 Development
 -----------